Symphony No. 4 in E minor, Op. 98

 About this Piece

-For his final essay in symphonic form, Brahms produced a monumental work whose first movement grows from the simplest of materials, a simple rising and falling interval, out of which he develops long lines of powerfully emotional, yet unsentimental grandeur.
+For his final essay in symphonic form, Brahms produced a monumental work whose first movement grows from the simplest of materials, a rising and falling interval, out of which he develops long lines of powerfully emotional yet unsentimental grandeur.
 The relentless organic development, which begins even as themes are being stated, leads to a complex interaction of motives and melodic fragments.
 The composer’s friend Elisabeth von Herzogenberg wrote to him of her fears that he was dwelling too much on creating intricate thematic connections that would obscure his musical communication for the untrained listener: “…one rejoices with all the excitement of an explorer or scientist on discovering the secrets of your creation!
-But there comes a point where a certain doubt creeps in…that its beauties are not accessible to every normal music-lover.”
+But there comes a point where a certain doubt creeps in…that its beauties are not accessible to every normal music lover.”